 The Opequon Creek isn’t forgotten.
 In a future construction phase of the OWSP project, when customer demands for increased water warrant, the Opequon Creek will be utilized as an additional water source.

 Construction on the pipeline began in February 2021.
 Construction on the Henry F. Sliwinski Treatment Plant began with a groundbreaking ceremony on March 2, 2021.
 Watch the ceremony here!
 Construction on the quarry intake is expected to begin in March 2021 as well.
-All three portions of the project are expected to be complete by April 2022.
+All three portions of the project are expected to be complete by Spring 2023.
 Check back periodically for project updates and construction photos!